 Content

 Prior to the rise of technology, nature was the ruler of time – day and night, the sun, moon, and stars, the seasons.
-However, for most of us, clocks and calendars represent the constraints of time in the third dimension.
+However, for most of us, clocks and calendars represent the boundaries of time in the third dimension.
 This is logical in maintaining balance and order in a fluid society.
 In this realm, we are governed by the Ego, it grows within us from birth and dissipates at death.

 Simply put, four-dimensionality represents Consciousness in action.
 As the 3D/4D paradigm chart in the next chapter denotes, Consciousness by itself is without form in this dimension and Ego without Consciousness is lack of humanity.
 We strive for balance, true and simple.
 Our unification with Oneness is the intersection where three and four-dimensionality intersect in perfect harmony.
-For synchronicity to occur, we must recognize the relationship between three and four dimensional time.
+For synchronicity to occur, we must recognize the relationship between three- and four-dimensional time.
 Both are essential, both are important, and when in sync, a pleasant way to live our lives.

-Chapter 5: Exploring the Inside/Outside Concept
+Chapter 5 Exploring the Inside/Outside Concept

 Consciousness is the direct connection to Oneness, existing before birth and after death.
-Not controlled by ego, it can be called the Soul or inner spirit, here we are calling it Consciousness.
+Not controlled by Ego, it can be called the Soul or inner spirit, here we are calling it Consciousness.
 Ego strives to rule by defining us, forming our personalities and guiding our behaviors.
 Many go through life completely bound by Ego, not aware of any alternative.
 Ego is important and necessary but giving it dominance is not always helpful.
 We’ve been hearing about raising Consciousness for decades and many have embraced the idea and made good use of it.
 Nevertheless, the world we live in is Ego-dominant, illustrated best by overbearing political systems - it is the history of civilization.

 Ego dominance can be reduced by raising Consciousness.
 It is not a difficult concept to imagine, we’ve been singing about it for sixty years.
 But it is about balance.
-We can use the 3D/4D Spectrum to illustrate this, wherein Ego is placed within the three-dimensional domain and Consciousness in the fourth dimension.
+We can use the 3D/4D Spectrum below to illustrate this, wherein Ego is placed within the three-dimensional domain and Consciousness in the fourth dimension.

 It is folly not to recognize the importance of Consciousness in our lives.
 Consequently, the path to understanding Oneness requires recognition of this duality so, as seekers, it is important to keep an open mind on this subject.

-Chapter 6: Communication with Oneness
+Chapter 6 Communication with Oneness

-At a pivotal point in my life when I decided to succumb to the reality of God in my belief system, there was an inherent desire to engage in a two-way dialogue with God.
-The release of Neal Donald Walsch's book, "Conversations with God," had a profound impact on me.
-Despite the possibility of the conversation being fabricated, the God he conversed with resonated with me—a deity I could accept as a logical entity.
-Motivated by this, I embarked on a similar exercise, typing questions or statements on my computer or journal and receiving responses that made sense and were helpful.
-Of course, nagging doubt always remained.
-I began dialogues, many which were taped, as an exercise in delving into this inquiry.
-I wanted it to be real but there was no way of confirming whether or not I was basically talking to myself.
 I must admit, an underlying motivation for this practice was a nagging desire for monetary gain.
 When the riches didn’t manifest, rather than go into denial, I shifted my thinking towards the belief that timing was a primary factor.
-Since I believe in the manifestation process - visualize the desire in detail, put some heart with it, and let it go - I presumed my unfullfilled desires had to do with timing.
+Since I believe in the manifestation process - visualize the desire in detail, put some heart with it, and let it go - I presumed my unfulfilled desires had to do with timing.
 I also realized that if I were to maintain this belief, I would be required to succumb to two necessary but discomforting behaviors - patience and humility.
-Although my belief in God was not deterred I decided to default to a level of objectivity when approaching this subject, especially in the face of ongoing challenges and disappointments.
+Although my belief in God was not deterred, I decided to default to a level of objectivity when approaching this subject, especially in the face of ongoing challenges and disappointments.

-It seemed apparent that, while various forms of communication with God seemed valid and were encouraging, it implied a separateness.
+It seemed apparent that, while various forms of communication with God seemed valid, it implied a separateness.
 God was outside of me, residing beyond the scope of my imagination.
 Communication seemed one -sided.
 Within this thought process, it was apparent that God and I were separate entities – me here and God there.
 This did not seem logical.
 The desire for a deeper connection grew but it was a slow and arduous process.
 At times, we feel alone, disconnected, unhappy, unfulfilled, praying for an unknowable power to bring light, love, or a solution to make our lives better.
 It reeks of frustration.

 It is logical to ponder how God hears prayers, how Walsh converses with God, and how God knows all.
 This poses a real dilemma for those in pain, feeling alone, or experiencing tragedy.
 Life, for many, seems cruel, hard, and unfair.
 Tragic events occur regardless of our station in life.
 Yet we know or hear of others who, despite failing health or lack of material gain, accept life as it is and the act of giving is second-nature for them.
+Consequently, when embroiled in failure and low self-image, it was difficult for. me to realize that solutions were taking place.
+It is so hard to see the big picture.

 For most of us, life on Earth lacks perfection.
 Wealth, possessions, or fame often coexist with anxieties, insecurities, or challenging family issues.
 Striving for the big lottery win can lead to unwanted circumstances.
 If God exists, it doesn't seem to be a friend.
 But to connect with a friend, one must acknowledge its existence and understand its true nature.

 I must admit, two-way communication with a non-physical entity is difficult.
-The ego completely disregards this notion and relegates such activities to pure fantasy.
-This is why I am approaching Oneness as a concept rather than extolling it as an entity.
+The Ego completely disregards this notion and relegates such activities to pure fantasy.
+This is why I am approaching this discussion of Oneness as a concept rather than extolling it as an entity.
 As a concept, belief is not a necessary factor.
 We are experimenting, delving, exploring, doubting, and seeking proof.
 So, in this realm we must begin by putting the concept on the table and observe it from various perspectives.
 One of the tests is establishing a line of communication.

 Now, let's hear what Oneness has to say about this: